 Published date: 09/21/2021

-Agencies play a big role in the compliance process.
+Agencies that award public works contracts play a big role in the compliance process.
 A quick summary of their responsibilities include:

 - Monitoring and enforcing compliance with Davis-Bacon (DBA) requirements;